ddl-wasanthag/Fraud-Detection-Workshop/exercises/Instructions for Fraud Dtection Workshop.md

 11. Save and Commit Code

+This concludes the "2.
+Data Exploration" section of the workshop

+## New Domino Concepts
+**Workspaces:** A Domino workspace is an interactive session where you can conduct research, analyze data, train models, and more.
+Use workspaces to work in the development environment of your choice, like Jupyter notebooks, RStudio, VS Code, and many other customizable environments.

+**Data Source Connector:**
+Managed data connectors that can connect to SQL and file-type stores.
+Connectors provide an easy and secure way to connect to external data without drivers or configuration.
+Direct connections use the same code you would use outside of Domino, with the flexibility to access files or data however you want.

+**Domino Dataset:**
+A Domino Dataset is a versioned, centralized data repository that enables teams to share, track, and manage data assets across projects and experiments.
+This ensures data consistency and reproducibility while providing governance controls and lineage tracking, eliminating the need for data scientists to manage their own copies of data.

+**Compute Environments:**
+Compute Environments are pre-configured, containerized environments that package all the tools, libraries, and dependencies needed for data science work.
+They enable instant reproducibility and portability of work across teams while eliminating environment setup overhead and "it works on my machine" issues.

+**Hardware Tiers:**
+Hardware Tiers are predefined compute resource configurations (CPU, GPU, memory) that users can select based on their workload requirements.
+This allows organizations to optimize costs by right-sizing resources for each task while giving data scientists flexibility to scale up for intensive computations without IT intervention.

 # 3. Data Engineering
 In this phase, we will continue to prepare the data for training by executing some simpleData Engineering tasks.
 We will be execute a Domino job that reads the updated CSV from a Domino Data Set, performs simple feature engineering such as normalization the data, adding a derived column, saving the data, and taking a snapshot of the data.